dimitrismistriotis/dimitrismistriotis.github.io/_posts/2018-05-24-red_flags_in_interviews.md

 Socrates: ... and we will build a department around you.
 Dimitry: I have heard that as well.
 We will make a department around you (note: I also once believed it).
+Jason: Stay away 180 degree turn.
+Dimitry: I have encountered it when interviewing while being senior.
+You cannot lure a senior person by saying to them that they will have to do everything, so you bait them by saying that they would be "head of development"
+Socrates: ... and within a year we will hire more people ...
+Dimitry: ... which you the head of development will be responsible to manage. or as they say it in English: "build a team around you"
+Jason: If in the interview they mention that department X will be build around you is like a giant red flag.
+Why do I say this: when I got to where I am now I was the most experienced from the whole team.
+Dimitry: The Leader
+Socrates: Cheering
+Jason: After the party.
+There was nothing in the interview about me leading a team.
+They gave one to me later on, when on interview they promise you something like that, you leave.
+Socrates: Even if there is a managerial position?
+Jason: This is another thing, if the position says manager, then you wait to see which team you will manage.
+Socrates: We are talking about the promise of leading a team whose members have not yet been hired.
+Dimitry: And they are not tied up to their word for two reasons: Say that I get into a company do the full developer thing and say that they do not like me for any reason, we do not match.
+There is no law stopping them for hiring another person and placing them to lead me, promising me that when they actually hire the person after this one I will be leading them.
+Secondly if I end up being a good developer, designer, whatever, management might think: "hey wait a minute we found a guy performing well, which is rare in our industry" followed by "why ruin this?".
+They are not willing to "kill" a good developer and turn him to a manager for which there is no record of previous performance at least within the company.
+Jason: This is not a wrong approach.
+Dimitry: Not at all, leave that person where they are and let us hire an already experienced manager with a proven record.
+Jason: From a managerial perspective this makes lots of sense.
+Dimitry: It makes perfect sense but does not mean that it is beneficial to you who got there waiting to become a manager.
+Jason: Definitely not.
+Dimitry: What I said to one, to finish chasing our tails, was to ask them if they are willing to put that on my employment contract, put a clause that within X months I will be managing a team.
+Socrates: Alas!
+The moment you ask them to sign on what they bubble, there is no way they will hire you.
+It signals that you want them to be held responsible for what they say to you.
+Dimitry: I wanted to say in a polite way: please hang up the phone like now.
+Jason: I think he did well, he didn't say something bad.
+Socrates: It has to do with timing.
+It would make sense to ask this to be placed within the contract when the deal is closing.
+When you do that so early on you are challenging what they just told you.
+When they say "within a year" we will do a design department and you will be the lead, and your response is well, lets put that into contract then something breaks.
+They want you to be dying to get there doing everything, crying, thanking God to be there.
+You say that you go there for this promise not for the company being a liability in between.
+Jason: But if you suggest it and they do it, it would be great.

+## Puzzle Mania

+Dimitry: Next, this looks like a permutation of the "tasks" one and has happened to me mostly in big companies, is when in the interview you are asked to solve puzzle after puzzle.
+You look at me as if I am an alien.
+Jason: I have seen character puzzles...
+Socrates: Like a personality trait test?
+Dimitry: Algorithmic stuff.